Christian Values and British Values

 We recognize that everyone, is a person in their own right, has unique gifts, and should be respected as such.
 We study people and culture to broaden our understanding of different peoples around the world and we have strong links with schools in other countries.
 We have been awarded the British Council of International Schools Award and our school mascot, Joey Bear, visits countries around the world and tells us about the places he has visited.
 We take apart in many events which embrace societies differences; Red Nose Day, Christian Aid Week, Sports Relief, Jeans for Genes, Save the Children Christmas Jumper Day and Macmillan Coffee Morning.
 We look beyond the school to the wider world.

 Tolerance of those of different faiths or beliefs

-As a Roman Catholic we are at foremost a Christian Community that welcomes staff and students of all faiths and none, equally.
+As a Roman Catholic School we are at foremost a Christian Community that welcomes staff and learners of all faiths and none, equally.
 We enhance our pupils understanding of their position in a culturally diverse society by experiencing that diversity through RE, PSHE, assemblies, discussion and excursions.